Will AI Replace SEO Managers?

 Key Displacement Risks

-- ⚠Google AI Overviews reduce organic CTR for informational queries, shrinking traditional SEO ROI
+- β AI Overviews in Google Search are reducing organic click-through rates for informational queries, affecting SEO ROI

 AI Tools Driving Change